The art of effective business writing

 Likewise, filling your content with industry jargon that not everyone understands is a guaranteed way to turn people off.
 Avoid it as much as you can.

 The trick to good writing isn’t just what you put down on the page, but what you take out.
 Check for unnecessary words that you can remove, for grammatical errors, and for other ways to punch up your copy and make it pithier.

 When you’re close to a piece of writing, it’s very easy to miss spelling and grammar mistakes, or other opportunities to make improvements.
 Getting fresh eyes on the page will help pick up any errors and save you from potential embarrassment.
 There’s no shame in asking for help.

 Lots of companies standardize their content by following corporate guidelines, which are often formalized in a style guide.
 Content improvement technology, like Acrolinx, digitizes your style guide, which means your content guidelines are available to all writers, all the time.
 And it keeps it dynamic — so you can be sure every content creator has access to the very latest standards about the way your enterprise communicates.
 Whether that’s one style, or several.

-Content improvement technology adds velocity to your content creation process, by guiding writers to meet your content standards.
-When all your content creators build content that reflects your brand, you make your strategy a reality and help your organization speak with one clear voice.
+Content improvement technology also harnesses generative AI to add velocity to your content creation process.
+When all your content creators build content that reflects your brand, you make your strategy a reality.
 Learn more about how to create a content style guide in our guide.